sdispater/orator/docs/schema_builder.rst

 ================

 To drop an index you must specify the index's name.
-Eloquent assigns a reasonable name to the indexes by default.
+Orator assigns a reasonable name to the indexes by default.
 Simply concatenate the table name, the names of the column in the index, and the index type.
 Here are some examples: